trosie3/UofODataViz_Final_Project/README.md

 Technology file[link](https://github.com/trosie3/UofODataViz_Final_Project/blob/main/technology.md 'link to technology breakdowns')

 ### Questions to Answer
 The question we are seeking to answer with our model is the adoption speed of each pet.
-Secondary question, is what features are most important to predicting this adoption speed, and what suggestions can we make based on that data.
+The secondary question is what features are most important to predicting this adoption speed, and what suggestions can we make based on that data?

 ### Group Communication Protocols
 Slack group: group_project_team_1